All Episodes

 And I think this is a good moral question for the people watching.

-Would you choose to die for your country, or would you prioritize your family or the future of humanity?
+Would you choose to die for your country or would you prioritize your family or the future of humanity?

-So is it worth dying for your country or is it worth dying for the future of all people?
+Is it worth dying for the future of all people?

-So yeah, I agree.
+Yeah, I agree.

-I'm not just blindly faithful or patriotic to a like a nation, but for me, when I say my country, I'm not talking about the United States.
+I'm not just blindly faithful or patriotic to like a nation, but for me, when I say my country, I'm not talking about the United States.

 I'm talking about America.